FDio/csit/docs/report/vpp_performance_tests/comparisons/nic_comparison.rst

-Relative comparison of VPP packet throughput (NDR, PDR and MRR) between NICs (measured for |csit-release) is calculated from results of tests running on 3-Node Intel Xeon Haswell testbeds (3n-hsw) in 1-core, 2-core and 4-core (MRR only) configurations.
+Relative comparison of VPP packet throughput (NDR, PDR and MRR) between NICs (measured for |csit-release) is calculated from results of tests running on 3n-skx, 2n-skx testbeds.

 Listed mean and standard deviation values are computed based on a series of the same tests executed against respective VPP releases to verify